One more company decides to join Amazon, not fight it

 In a sort of reverse partnership, Amazon has opened showrooms for Kindle and other electronics at some Kohl's stores.
 Customers can also return stuff they bought at Amazon at Kohl's.

+For Party City, the risk is that customers will start thinking Amazon is the top destination for party supplies — and stop shopping elsewhere.

+"Party City needs to tread carefully when partnering with Amazon," said Cooper Smith, who leads Amazon research at the research firm Gartner L2.

-Party City's stock was up 4% in premarket trading.
+Party City's stock was up 3% Thursday.